brunopasqualini/aligent-engineer-test/README.md

 }
 ```
 ##### > *timezone* parameter
-The *timezone* property specifies a timezone to be used in the comparison of two date time parameters from different timezones.
+The *timezone* property specifies a timezone to be used in the comparison of two datetime parameters from different timezones.
 > **Timezones**: [Supported Timezones](https://www.php.net/manual/en/timezones.php)

 ***Request Body***